dkthelearner/nestjs-kong-microservice/README.md

 - Fluent-Bit - https://fluentbit.io/
 ## Get started
 - use `git submodule update --init --recursive` command to update/fetch submodules.
 - copy env variables from each submodule repo from `example.env` file.
-- To explore APIs collection here is the link of [postman](https://www.getpostman.com/collections/d1dccb090ce55fe39f0a) collection

 ## Setting up an environment notes:
 - you can start local environment by running `docker-compose.core.yml` file. file only contains service dependencies so that you don't need to start each service seperatly on your own. but keep in mind that if you're running any of the service in local then you need to change `.env` and replace all docker host variables to `localhost`. otherwise services will not work for local machine.